Shogi opening: Introduction

 The very first opening moves in most games are pawn pushes.
 In particular, most games start with two types of pawn pushes.
 A player can move the rook pawn forward (P-26) as the first type of pawn push, or, more commonly, advance the seventh file pawn to open the bishop's diagonal for attacking (P-76) as the second type of pawn push.
 Strategically, these two moves aim to activate the two most powerful pieces in the game.

 Furthermore, these two types of pawn pushes are the most common moves for both Black and White (which would be 1..P-84 and 1..P-34).
-Thus, almost all games (over 90%) will start with the one of the four possible combinations of these two pawn push types (see adjacent diagrams).
+Thus, almost all games (over 90%) will start with one of the four possible combinations of these two pawn push types (see adjacent diagrams).

 With a bishop diagonal first move (P-76 or P-34), it is common to exchange bishops by having one capture the other (although not necessarily at the beginning of the opening).
 This allows each player to put their newly captured bishop into play anywhere on the board on their next move although care must be taken to avoid weaknesses in defense which may allow for a bishop drop from their opponent.
 However, it is not advantageous to exchange bishops if your opponent has a better defensive setup or more lines of attack.
 Moreover, making a bishop exchange constitutes tempo loss, so it is not advised without a good reason.
 Opening the bishop diagonal as the first move is the most flexible first move, which leads to the largest number of opening possibilities.
 Additionally, although P-76 and P-34 may occur as the first two moves allowing for a bishop trade off, it is always possible that either Black or White can prevent an early bishop exchange by closing their bishop diagonal with a subsequent pawn push – P-66 for Black or P-44 for White.

 With the rook pawn first move (P-26 or P-84), the intention is usually to keep the rook on its initial file on the player's right side of the board and develop an attack on this side with support from the rook.
 Compared with opening the bishop diagonal for the first move, a rook pawn push limits the range of opening possibilities for the player and for their opponent.
 Additionally, it signals to their opponent that they will be playing against a Static Rook position (see below for the definition of Static Rook).
 Thus, 1.
 P-26 is comparatively more informative of a player's planned strategy.